openfheorg/openfhe-development/assets/sphinx_rsts/intro/exceptions_in_openfhe.rst

-Throwing Exceptions in PALISADE
+Throwing Exceptions in OpenFHE
 ===============================

-The PALISADE library will throw a palisade_error exception in the event of certain unrecoverable errors.
-A palisade_error is a subclass of ``std::exception``.
-The library *actually* throws an exception which is a subclass of palisade_error.
+The OpenFHE library will throw a openfhe_error exception in the event of certain unrecoverable errors.
+A openfhe_error is a subclass of ``std::exception``.
+The library *actually* throws an exception which is a subclass of openfhe_error.

-Programmers use the PALISADE_THROW macro in exception.h to generate an exception.
+Programmers use the OPENFHE_THROW macro in exception.h to generate an exception.
 Each exception includes the filename and line number at which the exception was thrown as well as a programmer-defined message.

 Exceptions and the methods associated with them are defined in ``src/core/include/utils/exception.h``.